nodemcu/nodemcu-firmware/docs/en/modules/switec.md

-# switec Module
+# Switec Module

-This module controls a Switec X.27 (or compatible) instrument stepper motor.
+This module controls a [Switec X.27](http://www.jukenswisstech.com/?page_id=103) (or compatible) instrument stepper motor.
 These are the stepper motors that are used in modern automotive instrument clusters.
 They are incredibly cheap and can be found at your favorite auction site or Chinese shopping site.
 There are varieties which are dual axis -- i.e. have two stepper motors driving two concentric shafts so you